 An adequate compilation is marred somewhat by the overly self-congratulatory liner notes, wherein the band members seem to be utterly oblivious to the fact they have spent their entire career ripping off other, better bands.

-Not Ranked: Two Classic Albums by Gordon Jenkins (4/10)
+Two Classic Albums by Gordon Jenkins (4/10)

 Music for people who don’t like music.
 Read the review.